The best sales to shop today: Sony, Ulta, Echo and more - CNN Underscored

-Today, you’ll find a deal on our favorite pair of over-ear headphones, a discounted, refurbished Kindle Paperwhite and savings on beauty products from Ulta.
+Today, you’ll find a deal on our favorite pair of over-ear headphones; a discounted, refurbished Kindle Paperwhite; and savings on beauty products from Ulta.
 All that and more below.

 Refurbished Sony WH-1000XM4 Wireless Noise-Canceling Headphones ($199.99, originally $349.99; ebay.com)

-It’s safe to say the Sony WH-1000XM4s are some of our favorite headphones, as they were our pick for best over-ear and best noise-canceling cans.
-Right now, you can get a refurbished pair of the best headphones on the market back at the ultra low price of $199.99.
+It’s safe to say the Sony WH-1000XM4 are some of our favorite headphones, as they were our pick for best over-ear and best noise-canceling cans.
+Right now you can get a refurbished pair of the best headphones on the market back at the ultra-low price of $199.99.
 They boast industry-leading sound quality and stellar noise cancellation, and they have a 30-hour battery life so you can jam all day long.

 Ulta

 Through April 17, Ulta is offering deep discounts on some of its bestselling essentials at the Spring Haul Event.
-Stock up on your favorites from top brands like L’Oreal, Maybelline, Revlon, Pixi and more, or take this as an opportunity to discover new favorites, like a satisfyingly gross foot peel from Baby Foot.
+Stock up on your favorites from top brands like L’Oréal, Maybelline, Revlon, Pixi and more, or take this as an opportunity to discover new favorites, like a satisfyingly gross foot peel from Baby Foot.

 Refurbished Kindle Paperwhite (starting at $69.99; amazon.com)